ChickenCombo/disaster-online-reporting-application/README.md

 * Switch to *Project* view in Android Studio and paste `google-services.json` into `app/` directory.

-* Configure the following on your Firebase dashboard: Authentication, Realtime Database, and Storage.
+* Configure the following on your Firebase dashboard: Authentication, Realtime Database, Tokens V1, and Storage.

 ### Maps SDK for Android Setup